 Fill the pies with gooseberry compôte and top with the meringue.
 Return to the oven for 5 minutes until the meringue is crisp and brown.
 It can be served at this point, i.e. whilst the meringue is still soft but I prefer it a little crisper which can be achieved by turning the heat down very low and leaving the topping to dry out somewhat.

 This recipe requires only the juice that will have been exuded when cooking gooseberries for a pie or other dishes.
 You will need at least half a pint of juice to make it worth making the jelly.
 Sterilise small jars and keep them in a low oven whilst you make the jelly.

-Depending on the initial dish the gooseberries were intended for, meadowsweet may be added whilst the gooseberries are cooking (about 10 heads per pound of gooseberries).
+Depending on the dish for which the gooseberries were originally intended, meadowsweet may be added whilst the gooseberries are cooking (about 10 heads per pound of gooseberries).
 Alternatively you can infuse the hot juice with them now and then remove and strain the juice before proceeding to make the jelly.